Gary Woodland holds off Brooks Koepka to win US Open

 In the contest of guts and nerve and skill that was the final round of the 119th U.S. Open, Gary Woodland was the last man standing.

 Woodland, 35, shot a two-under-par 69 at Pebble Beach Golf Links to win his first career major and deny Brooks Koepka (68) the chance to become the first man to win three straight U.S. Opens in more than a century.
+Koepka had to settle for a footnote in history as the first player to record four rounds in the 60s at the U.S Open without winning.

+On Twitter, President Trump praised Woodland's "[f]antastic playing" and "great heart" before predicting "there will be more [major championships] in Gary’s future!"

 Woodland's 13-under 271 was three shots better than Koepka and six shots better than Justin Rose (74), who matched Koepka shot-for-shot for most of the final 36 holes before fading badly with a stretch of three bogeys in four holes on the back nine Sunday.
 Xander Schauffele (67), Jon Rahm (68) and Chez Reavie (71) joined Rose in a four-way tie for third at 7-under par.